The Project Finance Law Review: What is Project Finance?

 Project finance is a specialised form of financing, utilised in a very specific circumstance – the non-recourse or limited recourse funding of an individual asset or set of assets (a 'project').
 Some of the more significant distinguishing characteristics are:

 - with certain exceptions, described later in this volume, payment is entirely dependent upon the revenues earned from the relevant project, without recourse to the sponsors;

-- as a result, the loan liability generally is 'off balance sheet';
+- as a result, the loan liability generally is 'off balance sheet' for the sponsors;

-- dependable cash flow to the project is required – this is achieved both by an absolute requirement for payment, without excuse or set-off, and by the creditworthiness of the payor;
+- dependable cash flow to the project is required – this is achieved both by an absolute requirement for payment, without excuse or set-off, and by the creditworthiness of the project's offtaker or offtakers;

 - the project is typically walled off in a separate project company – a special purpose vehicle (SPV) – that is bankruptcy remote from the project sponsors and is tightly controlled by the lenders, because of the financing's dependence on project cash flow; and

 - lenders hold security over all material project assets, as well as the sponsors' equity in the project company.

 At a very high level, the project can be thought of as a box, walled off pursuant to the lender requirements, into which financing is advanced, from which a product is sold, back into which proceeds of those sales are received, and out of which loans, and interest, are repaid.
 The project debt is either non-recourse or limited recourse (for example, an obligation to fund construction cost overruns) to the project sponsors, so the sponsors' risk is limited to their equity investment in the project.